 Learning an orchestral instrument is a way into ensemble performance with orchestras, brass bands, wind bands and string ensembles.
-Learning in a group is a great way for children to make friends and enjoy music making with others.
+As well as this, learning in a group can be a great way for children to make friends and enjoy music making with others.

-In Ireland we are lucky to have a great tradition of traditional folk music with local groups around the country that cater for all ages, instruments and levels of ability and experience.
-Folk music in Ireland and in many other countries focuses on social events, festivals and competitions, which are another great way to meet people, travel and learn more music.
+In Ireland, we are lucky to have a great tradition of folk music with local groups around the country that cater for all ages, instruments and levels of ability and experience.
+Folk music in Ireland, and in many other countries, focuses on social events, festivals and competitions, which are another great way to meet people, travel and learn more music.

 An extra benefit for playing piano or guitar is that you can accompany yourself singing.
 If you are looking for an instrument to entertain friends at a party, go for one of these.

-Here’s our short guide to some of the most popular instruments with pros and cons and some videos to give you a feel for them.
+Here’s our short guide to some of the most popular instruments with pros and cons as well as some videos to give you a feel for them.